BitcoinMitchell/prestashop-plugin/README.md

 **Note**: The legacy version can be found at [prestashop-plugin-legacy](https://github.com/btcpayserver/prestashop-plugin-legacy) and will not recieve any further support at this time.

+That said, this module has `v4` as it's module version and includes migration scripts to try and migrate your old module to this new version.
+The module name has been kept as is, so upgrading should be easy.

 ## Internals

 This plugin support creating orders before or after payment.
 That said the `before`-mode still requires a callback from the BTCPay server itself so that all relevant data is available during order creation.